 I hope to be accepted to your competitive DDS Program for International Dentists based on my intense drive, noble ideals, and determination to make a difference concerning access to oral health care in my country, Pakistan.
-I am especially concerned for poor women who are unable to see a dentist as a result of religious and cultural prohibitions on contact between women and men.
+I am especially concerned for poor women who cannot see a dentist due to religious and cultural prohibitions on contact between women and men.
 Still only 25 years old, I feel strongly that I am mature for my age, and I look forward to many decades of service to the underserved in my home country.
-A licensed and experienced dentist in Pakistan, I have heard about situations where women have been denied access to dental care by their families-even in the hospital where I worked since we attended too many of the underserved, people of the poorer classes, mainly from the countryside, because there was no female dentist available.
+As a licensed and experienced dentist in Pakistan, I have heard about situations where women have been denied access to dental care by their families-even in the hospital where I worked since we attended too many of the underserved, people of the poorer classes, mainly from the countryside, because there was no female dentist available.
 The best answer to this situation is to spend a large part of my time in the future promoting the acceptance of more significant numbers of women to dental school.
 The strength and prestige of earning a DDS Degree in America would help me enormously to accomplish this central professional goal.

 In addition to the USA, I have also spent extensive periods in the UK and China.
 I look forward to contributing to the diversity of your program as a Pakistani woman who is well-traveled and well-read.
 I am also eager to compare notes with fellow dentists worldwide, especially concerning helping the underserved.
 I am completing a 2-month International Dentist Preceptorship (March-April 2016) at XXXX University.
 I have also completed a one-week externship in Diagnostic Sciences at the XXXX School of Dental Medicine.
-I will be conducting a one-week training in Oral and Maxillofacial Surgery at the University of Michigan during the last week of April.
+I will conduct a one-week oral and maxillofacial surgery training at the University of Michigan during the last week of April.
 2016.
 This will be followed by one-week externships in AEGD for the first week of May and Endodontics for the second week at the University of XXXX HCSA.